hdaojin/git-init/README.md

 # git-init
 A script for git initialization.
+Supports Windows, Linux, and macOS.

 ## Function